Virtual-Lab/playcloud1/README.md

 # playcloud1

-This is a framework and template for play and interact with cloudspeakers (cloudspeaker.zhdk.ch) over a webapplication The webpplaication (in the folder pages) is controlling sounds from supercollider
+This is a framework and template for play and interact with cloudspeakers (cloudspeaker.zhdk.ch) over a webapplication The webapplication (in the folder pages) is controlling sounds from supercollider

 Instructions
 --------------

+- install cloudspeaker and maincumpter (which is running supercollider and the rhzome server)
+- connect them to a local network (best with lan, also works with wlan)
 - load the supercollider patch (cloud1.scd) in the supercolider IDE
+- look up ip adresses of the cloudspeaker and modify the ~ip variable in supercollider
 - start the rhizome server (it needs nodejs Version 6, see intructions below)
+- connect to the webpage (running on http://localhost:8000 or http://ip-adress-of -your-computer:8000) with a mobile phone, tablet or computer in the same network
+- also works over internet, if the server is running the framework and the ports which are configurated the config.js are open

 How to start the rhizome application: